 Horse racing is also popular in Canada, with several tracks doubling as racinos.
 The horse racing industry strongly opposed legalizing single-game wagering because of its potential impact on revenues.
 If people are betting on sports, they may not be as interested in betting on horses.
-Horse racing was exempted from C-218, which means that state lottery commissions will not offer horse racing as a wagering option.
-This was great news for the industry, as it will preserve the ability of the private horse racetracks to continue to host races and offer wagering at tracks across the country.
+Horse racing was exempted from C-218, meaning that state lottery commissions will not offer horse racing as a wagering option.
+This was great news for the industry, as it allowed the private horse racetracks to continue to host races and offer wagering at tracks across Canada.
 After being exempted from the bill, the industry quickly dropped its opposition and supported its final passage.

 The five provincial lottery commissions administer various lottery games along with online casinos and other gaming options throughout Canada.
 Canadians can play lottery games either online or in-person at retail locations such as convenience stores.

-While Canadians are able to place wagers on offshore sites, the legality of doing so is murky.
-Betting on sports isn’t legal outside of the provincial lotteries, but it isn’t explicitly illegal either.
-As such, Canadians haven’t been prosecuted for using offshore sportsbooks and the sportsbooks themselves haven’t been subject to investigation or prosecution either.
-This has led to various European, Caribbean, and Central American sites welcoming Canadian bettors.
-Keeping this revenue in the country and establishing a regulatory authority to oversee single-game wagering in addition to parlay betting is why legislative leaders have sought to explicitly legalize single-game sports betting.
+While Canadians were previously able to place wagers on offshore and gray market sites, the legality of doing so was rather murky.
+Betting on sports was never legal outside of the provincial lotteries, but it technically wasn’t explicitly illegal either.
+As such, Canadians have never been prosecuted for using offshore sportsbooks and the sportsbooks themselves have never been subject to investigation or prosecution of any kind.
+This led to various European, Caribbean, and Central American sites welcoming Canadian bettors over the years, glomming all sorts of business from potential legal operators.
+Following the changes from C-218, Canada can now keep this revenue in the country while overseeing all operations, ensuring its players get the most enjoyable and fair experience possible.

 Kahnawake Gaming Commission